EttusResearch/uhd/host/docs/build.rst

     cd build
     cmake ../

-Additionally, configuration variables can be passed into cmake via the command line.
+Additionally, configuration variables can be passed into CMake via the command line.
 The following common-use configuration variables are listed below:

 * For a custom install prefix: -DCMAKE_INSTALL_PREFIX=<install-path>